 Bass have two nostrils on each side of their snout.
-One is the anterior nostril and the other is the posterior nostril.
+One is the anterior nostril, and the other is the posterior nostril.
 Water flows into the anterior nostril, over the olfactory nerves, and back out through the posterior nostril.
 No link exists between the sets of nostrils and their throat.
 As the water holding the scent molecules flows across the olfactory nerves, a message is sent to the brain, where the scent is classified as a positive or negative scent.
-Bass then act on the sense by a conditioned response.
+Bass then act on the sense by the conditioned response.

-All told, both individually and as a team, Doc and Dee won over 30 bass tournaments and placed in the top 5 in over 70 bass tournaments.
-The last 3 years of their career as a professional bass fishermen were spent winning the Arkansas Guys and Gals Championship in 1991, Doc finishing seventh overall in the Arkie Division of the Redman Circuit in 1991 and becoming eligible to fish the Redman Regional Tournament in Columbus Mississippi where he finished 20th.
+All told, individually and as a team, Doc and Dee won over 30 bass tournaments and placed in the top 5 in over 70 bass tournaments.
+The last three years of their career as a professional bass fishermen were spent winning the Arkansas Guys and Gals Championship in 1991, Doc finishing seventh overall in the Arkie Division of the Redman Circuit in 1991 and becoming eligible to fish the Redman Regional Tournament in Columbus, Mississippi where he finished 20th.
 Also in 1990, Doc fished in the Mr. Bass of Arkansas Championship on Lake Ouachita and finished third.
-Career winnings estimated over $85,000.00, but remember, bass tournaments did not pay the big bucks back then that they pay now.
+Career winnings are estimated at over $85,000.00, but remember, bass tournaments did not pay the big bucks back then that they pay now.

 Carlton "Doc" Holliday and his wife, Darlene "Dee" Holliday, are retired and live in Joplin, Arkansas, two minutes from Lake Ouachita near Hot Springs, Arkansas.